fxstein/GoProX/docs/feature-planning/DEFAULT_BEHAVIOR_PLAN.md

   mkdir -p "$backup_dir"

-  # Extract critical camera files
+  # Extract critical camera files only (not macOS system files)
   if [[ -f "$card_path/MISC/version.txt" ]]; then
     cp -r "$card_path/MISC" "$backup_dir/"
   fi

-  # Extract camera directory structure
+  # Extract camera directory structure only
   if [[ -d "$card_path/DCIM" ]]; then
     find "$card_path/DCIM" -type d -exec mkdir -p "$backup_dir/DCIM/{}" \;
   fi

+  # Note: macOS files (.Spotlight-V100, .fseventsd, .Trashes) are NOT preserved
+  # They will be recreated automatically when the card is mounted

   echo "$backup_dir"
 }